julioarhernandez/purevanity/src/_includes/service-pages/jaw-contouring.md

    Recovery and Downtime
 </h3>
 <p class="services-details-two__text-2">
-   Radiesse jaw contouring is a minimally invasive procedure with little to no downtime.
+   Jaw contouring is a minimally invasive procedure with little to no downtime.
 Most patients can return to their regular activities immediately following treatment, although mild swelling or bruising at the injection site may occur for a few days.
 Applying ice and avoiding strenuous activities can help minimize these effects.
 </p>
 <p class="services-details-two__text-2">
    It is also recommended to avoid touching or massaging the treated area for the first 24 hours to ensure the filler settles properly.
 Your provider will give you specific aftercare instructions based on your individual needs.
 </p>

 <h3 class="services-details-two__title-2">
-   Alternatives to Radiesse Jaw Contouring
+   Alternatives to Jaw Contouring
 </h3>
 <p class="services-details-two__text-2">
    While Radiesse is a popular choice for non-surgical jaw contouring, there are other alternatives you might consider.
 Hyaluronic acid fillers, such as Juvederm or Restylane, offer temporary volume enhancement with a shorter duration of results.
 Surgical options, like chin implants or jawline surgery, provide permanent results but involve more downtime and higher risks.